TritonDataCenter/rfd/rfd/0026/README.md

 dataset, limiting the number of snapshots that a user can create may be needed.
 This limit could be implemented at various levels:

-* In the Shared Volume API (VAPI): VAPI could maintain a count of how many snapshots of a given volume exist and a maximum number of snapshots, and send a request error right away without even reaching the compute node to try and create a new snapshot.
+* In the Shared Volume API (VOLAPI): VOLAPI could maintain a count of how many snapshots of a given volume exist and a maximum number of snapshots, and send a request error right away without even reaching the compute node to try and create a new snapshot.

-* At the zfs level: snapshotting operation results would bubble up to VAPI, which would result in a request error in case of a failure.
+* At the zfs level: snapshotting operation results would bubble up to VOLAPI, which would result in a request error in case of a failure.

 ## Support for operating shared volumes